intrinio/intrinio-realtime-options-python-sdk/README.md

 # Use this to subscribe to the entire univers of symbols (option contracts).
 This requires special permission.
 # intrinioRealtimeOptionsClient.joinFirehose()

-# Use this to subscribe, dynamically, to an option chain (all option contracts for a given underlying symbol).
+# Use this to subscribe, dynamically, to an option chain (all option contracts for a given underlying contract).
 # intrinioRealtimeOptionsClient.join("AAPL")

 # Use this to subscribe, dynamically, to a specific option contract.